Overview of Hungary's Dairy Industry

 The dairy industry in Hungary is a cornerstone of the country's agriculture, playing a vital role in both domestic consumption and international trade.
-Recent adjustments in pricing strategies have emerged as significant, with raw milk prices dropping to 41.79 euro cents per kilogram, influencing profitability across the value chain.
+Recent pricing adjustments have seen raw milk prices fall to 41.79 euro cents per kilogram, impacting profitability across the value chain.

 Milk Production and Processing

-Hungary boasts an annual milk production volume of approximately 1.8 billion liters.
-Out of this production, around 1.5 billion liters are processed into various dairy products, catering to the domestic market and beyond.
-This capacity reflects the country's strong infrastructure which supports substantial transformation and value addition processes within the dairy sector.
+Hungary boasts an impressive annual milk production volume of approximately 1.8 billion liters.
+Out of this production, around 1.5 billion liters are processed into various dairy products, catering to both the domestic market and international consumers.
+This capacity reflects the country's strong infrastructure, supporting substantial transformation and value addition within the dairy sector.

 Dairy Cattle and Goats